Burlington-Edison High School: Soccer

-The girls soccer program has seen recent success, earning trips to the state tournament in 2005 and 2006.
+The girls' soccer program went to the state tournament in 2005 and 2006.
 In 2007, they had a final record of 19-4, claiming the Northwest League Championship and 2nd place in districts, losing to Archbishop Murphy High School.
-That same season, the Girls Soccer team placed second in the state, losing 2-1 to Fife High School in the championship game.
+That same season, the girls' soccer team placed second in the state, losing 2-1 to Fife High School in the championship game.

 Golf

-The golf program has earned state championships in 1975, 1979, 1990, 1991, 1992, 1993, 1994, and 1997.
+The golf program earned state championships in 1975, 1979, 1990, 1991, 1992, 1993, 1994, and 1997.
 They finished second in 1983, and their 1988 and 1989 second-place finishes were just a preview for the four straight state titles to follow and five in eight years.
-The girls golf team won state titles in 1989 and 1990 in the 3A division, they also finished second in 1993, 1995, 1999, and 2000.
-The golf program has also had many individual state champions, including the following:
+The girls' golf team won state titles in 1989 and 1990 in the 3A division.
+They also finished second in 1993, 1995, 1999, and 2000.
+The golf program has also had many individual state champions.

 Cross Country

-The Cross Country team under coach Sue Wright has seen much success over the past half-decade.
+The cross country team under coach Sue Wright has seen much success over the past half-decade.
 In 2004, they traveled to state and placed 5th.
 The following year they returned to state and placed 3rd.
 In 2006, the Tigers finished their season with only one loss.
-They won the League and District meets and traveled once again to state, earning first place.
+They won the league and district meets and traveled again to state, earning first place.
 The following year, the team returned to state, again taking first.
 In 2008, they made the state tournament, but lost the first-place trophy to rival Sehome, finishing second.
 In 2009, the team returned to state once more, taking first for the third time in four years.
-In 2012, the girls team qualified for state for the first time in school history and placed 5th.
-The girls team also placed 5th in 2013, while Rayn Joy Norton became the Class 2A State Champion.
-The boys team were Academic State Champions in 2013.
+In 2012, the girls' team qualified for state for the first time in school history and placed 5th.
+The girls' team also placed 5th in 2013, while Rayn Joy Norton became the Class 2A State Champion.
+The boys' team were Academic State Champions in 2013.

 Football

-The Tiger football team won state titles in 1971, 1977 and 1986 led by coach Glenn Rickert.
+The Tiger football team won state titles in 1971, 1977 and 1986, led by coach Glenn Rickert.
 The Tigers have found recent success in the past decade under head coach Bruce Shearer, who retired after the 2011 season.
-They have made the state playoffs 6 straight years from 2005 and present, including a state championship run against the Prosser Mustangs in 2007.
-The football game between the Burlington-Edison Tigers and the Mount Vernon Bulldogs, known as " Battle of the Bridge" is played every year either at Kirkby Field or Bulldog Stadium.
-On January 13, 2012, B-EHS hired alumni Herb Lehman, Class of 1995, after the retirement of Bruce Shearer, to take over the reign of the Tigers Head Coaching job.
-Herb Lehman played Defensive End for then coach Jack McTaggart from 1991-1994, then came back to B-EHS in 1999 to become to Defensive Coordinator Coach under Shearer.
+They have made the state playoffs in six straight years from 2005 and present, including a state championship run against the Prosser Mustangs in 2007.
+The football game between the Burlington-Edison Tigers and the Mount Vernon Bulldogs, known as "Battle of the Bridge", is played every year either at Kirkby Field or Bulldog Stadium.

+On January 13, 2012, B-EHS hired alumni Herb Lehman, Class of 1995, after the retirement of Bruce Shearer, to take over as head coach.
+Lehman played defensive end for then-coach Jack McTaggart from 1991 to 1994, then came back to B-EHS in 1999 to become to defensive coordinator coach under Shearer.